toxicity1985/atoum/README.md

 All these features are fully supported in the **mock generator**, ensuring your modern PHP code can be properly tested.
 See [PHP_MODERN_SUPPORT.md](PHP_MODERN_SUPPORT.md) for detailed documentation.

+> **Looking for annotations?** atoum now exposes native [test attributes](ATTRIBUTES.md).
+Legacy docblock annotations are still parsed for backward compatibility but emit deprecation notices and will be removed in a future major release.

 ## A simple, modern and intuitive unit testing framework for PHP!

 Just like SimpleTest or PHPUnit, *atoum* is a unit testing framework specific to the [PHP](http://www.php.net) language.